RWS/studio-api-docs/articles/gettingstarted/plugin_deployment.md

 <img style="display:block; " src="images/UnsignedWarning.png" />

-To avoid this message from appearing, you need to submit your plug-in package to SDL for verification.
-Once verified, your plug-in package will be signed by SDL and the warning message will not appear anymore.
+To avoid this message from appearing, you need to submit your plug-in package to RWS for verification.
+Once verified, your plug-in package will be signed by RWS and the warning message will not appear anymore.
 To verify the plugin, send an email to **<Var:AppSigningEmail>** with a link from where the plugin can be downloaded for verification.
 Once the verification is done, you will receive an answer email with a download link, where you will be able to obtain the signed version of the plugin.

 Once <Var:ProductName> has started, go to the **Tools > Plug-ins** dialog and notice that "MyPlugin" is now listed as a plug-in and is ready to be used.